jasonmit/locale-root-url/README.md

 # locale-root-url

-A dummy app that shows how one might prefix their app with a locale without it interfering with Ember's router.
+A dummy app that shows how one might prefix their app with a locale without it interfering with Ember's router while also loading only the translation requested.
+In this example, it's driven by the URL prefix.
+But could be expanded to fallback to accept-language header or some user-specific dimension.

-Basically, `http://foo.com/fr/` (nuance, trailing slash required) and `http://foo.com/` go to the same index route but preloads app payload with default translations.
+`http://foo.com/fr/` and `http://foo.com/` go to the same index route but preloads app payload with correct translations.

 English by default.  *NOTE: Passing `/en/` will also work as expected.*  The source of truth for what locales are supported are the translation files themselves.
 The translation files are stored in YAML format outside of `app` (very important and intentional to avoid bundling in app.js).